Pallas Kunaiyi-Akpannah

 Pallas Daemi Kunaiyi-Akpanah (born July 12, 1997) is a Nigerian basketball player.
-She played college basketball for the Northwestern Wildcats She plays for the Italian Seria A side BCC Derthona Basket.
+She played college basketball for the Northwestern Wildcats She plays for the Turkish Women's Basketball Super League side Emlak Konut.

 High school

-Kunaiyi-Akpannah started her high school in a boarding school in Nigeria, she started playing basketball at the age of 14, she attended a basketball camp Hope for girls organised by Mobolaji Akiode in Abuja Nigeria where her athletic abilities where noticed.
+Kunaiyi-Akpannah started her high school in a boarding school in Nigeria, she started playing basketball at the age of 14, she attended a basketball camp Hope for girls organised by Mobolaji Akiode in Abuja Nigeria where her athletic abilities were noticed.

 Kunaiyi-Akpannah moved to Rabun Gap-Nacoochee School, Rabun County, Georgia, United States, from Nigeria when she was 15 years old, she played travel basketball in her high school holidays and she also averaged a double-double behind close to 10 points and more than 11 rebounds per game while helping the Eagles to a 21–5 record.
 She led her team to a second-place finish in the 2014 State Tournament She also participated in other sports such as track and field events at high School.